 A brunette came up from behind the unsuspecting boy and clamped his mouth shut.

 "Hold on Max, you're bothering him," May scolded, and blushed slightly at the sight of Ash, whose face had become more handsome and different from five years ago.

 "No no no it's alright, I know he has a lot to ask," Ash answered modestly.
 May slowly released his grip of the pale Max to Ash's silent relief.

 "Is Vaporeon your main Pokemon?"
 Max asked after getting free.

-"No she is actually one of weaker Pokemon on my roster," Ash responded with a smirk, to the shock of the two siblings.
+"No she is actually one of weaker Pokemon on my roster," Ash responded with a smug look, to the shock of the two siblings.

-"How, wha, really?"
+"How, what, really?"
 May asked in disbelief.
 "Who is your strongest Pokemon then?"